 Kevin Keegan's side continued their excellent start in the Premiership with a 2-0 victory against Villa, with late finishes from Rob Lee and Andy Cole maintaining United's unbeaten run.

 Newcastle headed to Birmingham full of confidence after registering six victories and one draw in their opening seven league matches, scoring an eye-catching total of 23 goals.

-Rob Lee and Andy Cole both took their goalscoring tally to seven for the term as Lee broke the deadlock in the 66th minute following Ruel Fox's assist before Cole got in on the act to double Newcastle's lead.
+Rob Lee and Andy Cole both took their goalscoring tally to seven for the term as the midfielder broke the deadlock in the 66th minute following Ruel Fox's assist before Cole got in on the act to double Newcastle's lead.

-The Magpies' 11-game unbeaten run at the start of the 1994/95 campaign helped towards a sixth-place finish but narrowly missed out on UEFA Cup qualification by a single point.
+The Magpies' 11-game unbeaten run at the start of the 1994/95 campaign helped towards a sixth-place finish but saw United narrowly miss out on UEFA Cup qualification by a single point.